Mark-AI03/demo-repo/README.md

 # demo-repo
-Demo for github into video
-A demo to learn git
+A demo to learn git !